Frequently Asked Questions

 You’re not alone!
 Many parents have questions about their child’s developmental milestones and wonder if their child has autism.
 This often comes with many emotions and questions: How will others perceive my child and family?
 Will my child be able to enjoy life?
 Am I able to make a meaningful relationship with my child?
 Asking these questions is part of the journey.
 It’s easy to feel overwhelmed as the journey unfolds.
 Our promise to you is that together we’ll get you answers, make a plan you feel great about and help you get connected to the care you and your family need.
 So, whether your child’s behaviors are best explained by an autism diagnosis or a different diagnosis, our physicians are here to help.

 Signs and symptoms of autism can vary.
-What may appear to be autism could be expressive or receptive speech delay, sensory processing disorder, generalized anxiety or a developmental delay that could have applicable therapies.
+What may appear to be autism could be delayed speech, hearing difficulties, or other developmental delays that have applicable therapies.
 Whether your child receives an autism diagnosis or another diagnosis, our physicians will provide individualized treatment recommendations for your child as part of every evaluation.

 Scheduling